 Vortex Tube operated cabinet enclosure coolers such as the Nex Flow Frigix-X Panel Coolers operate utilizing compressed air wherein one end gets hot, and the other end gets cold.
-They find applications in particularly dirty environments as well as hot and wet factory climates.
+They find applications in particularly dirty environments and hot and wet factory climates.

-Because of the rough environments they are subjected to, the materials of construction are quite important.
-Some manufacturers utilize stainless steel with the vortex tube (cold temperature generating portion) then packaged in an aluminum housing and assembly, usually not anodized.
-So after a short time, the appearance of the aluminum, especially if not anodized in such environments look quite deteriorated.
+Because of the rough environments they are subjected to, construction materials are pretty necessary.
+Some manufacturers utilize stainless steel with the vortex tube (cold temperature generating portion) and then packaged it in an aluminum housing and assembly, usually not anodized.
+So after a short time, the appearance of the aluminum, especially if not anodized in such environments, look pretty deteriorated.

-But it is in especially in hot and humid environs where the combination of stainless steel with aluminum can be a problem due to the possible effect of galvanic corrosion between these two very dissimilar metals.
-I have personally seen a vortex style cabinet enclosure cooler with a big gaping hole on its aluminum housing due to this corrosion effect.
+But it is mainly in hot and humid environments where the combination of stainless steel with aluminum can be a problem due to the possible effect of galvanic corrosion between these two very dissimilar metals.
+Due to this corrosion effect, I have personally seen a vortex-style cabinet enclosure cooler with a big gaping hole in its aluminum housing.

-So if choosing vortex tube operated cabinet enclosure coolers it is a good idea to check what they are made off.
+So if choosing vortex tube operated cabinet enclosure coolers, it is a good idea to check what they are made off.
 Nex Flow makes them from stainless steel.
-Both the vortex tube and the housing and attachments are stainless to avoid this corrosion issue.
-Stainless steel obviously will hold up much better than aluminum in a nasty factory environment as well.
+The vortex tube, housing, and attachments are stainless to avoid this corrosion issue.
+Stainless steel will obviously hold up much better than aluminum in a nasty factory environment.

 Nex Flow manufacturers specialized compressed air products for blowoff, cooling, and moving c/w quality accessories for controlling, monitoring, and filtering compressed air.